 Online state

-During this state the DPP terminal starts to transmit periodic ASSOCIATE Request message indicating its own ID and the peer node ID with which it wants to communicate.
+During this state the DPP terminal starts to transmit periodic ASSOCIATE Request message indicating its own unique MAC address and Name.
+This DPP terminal is referred as terminal 1.

+On receiving an ASSOCIATE Request message, the DPP terminal (this will be referred as terminal 2) will determine if it wants to respond with an ASSOCIATE Response message containing its own unique MAC address and Name, otherwise terminal 2 will not respond.
+The decision by terminal 2 to respond or not to respond is beyond the scope of this standard.

-On receiving a response from the other DPP terminal, the DPP terminal enters the Association state.
+On receiving a response from the other terminal 2, terminal 1 determines enters the Association state.

 Association state